-1917 Jerome Kern opens his second musical in four days, titled Love o' Mike, it's the story of a man who inspires the adoration of a group of young women.
+1917 Jerome Kern opens his second musical in four days.
+Titled Love o' Mike, it's the story of a man who inspires the adoration of a group of young women.
 Everything their boyfriends do to sabotage him just makes the girls love him more.
-Songs, including "It Wasn't My Fault," help boost the show to a 192-performance run.
+Songs, including "It Wasn't My Fault," help boost the show to a 192 performance run.

 1923 When the factory-owner's son decides the workers must take over the ailing company, it takes a millionaire fresh from an asylum to bail them out of debt.
 Yep, Give and Take is a comedy.
 Aaron Hoffman's farce runs beyond the season.
 Vivian Tobin, Louis Mann, and Robert Craig are in the cast at the 49th Street Theatre.
-1948 With Sid Caesar in the cast, I'd Make Mine Manhattan too.
-This revue with music by Richard Levine and sketches by Arnold Horwitt will run almost 53 weeks.
-Hassard Short directs.

 2008 An unusual tongue-in-cheek stage adaptation of the Alfred Hitchcock film thriller The 39 Steps arrives at the American Airlines Theatre from London.
 The story's dozens of characters are performed quick-change style by an ensemble of four—or possibly five—actors.
 After completing its limited engagement at the American Airlines, the production transfers to the Cort Theatre, and then to the Helen Hayes Theatre.

-2009 Soul of Shaolin, the martial arts-driven tale of an orphan boy raised in the ancient ways of monks, opens at the Marquis Theatre, marking the first time a production from the People's Republic of China has appeared on Broadway.
+2009 Soul of Shaolin, the martial arts-driven tale of an orphan boy raised in the ancient ways of monks, opens at the Marquis Theatre, marking the first time a production from the People's Republic of China appeared on Broadway.

 More of Today's Birthdays: Ivor Novello (1893-1951).
 Chester Hale (1897-1984).
 Torin Thatcher (1905-1981).
 Eddie Craven (1909-1991).
 Lloyd Bridges (1913-1998).
 Thelma Carpenter (1922-1997).
 Edwin Sherin (1930-2017).
 Andrea Martin (b.
 1947).
 Mario Van Peebles (b.
 1957).
 Jerry Mitchell (b.
 1960).
 Shauna Hicks (b.
 1962).
 Karine Plantadit (b.
 1970).
 Bianca Marroquin (b.
 1975).